Austin Riley Player Props: Braves vs. Astros

 Austin Riley At The Plate

-- Riley is batting .293 with three doubles, four home runs and 11 walks.
+- Riley is hitting .278 with three doubles, four home runs and 11 walks.

-- Among the qualified hitters, he ranks 39th in batting average, while his on-base percentage ranks 42nd and he is 41st in slugging.

-- In 10 games this season (50.0%), Riley has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this year (47.6%), Riley has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.